 Complaints Code of Practice

-As such YouFibre provides a Code of Practice for complaints, (“Complaints Code”).
+As such YouFibre provides a Code of Practice for complaints (“Complaints Code”).
 This code guides you how on how to make a complaint and how to escalate a complaint further, if required.
-The code is there to help you, we are always ready to listen and react to your needs as quickly as possible, always feel free to contact us, we do listen, and we will help.
+The code is there to help you.
+We are always ready to listen and react to your needs as quickly as possible, so always feel free to contact us, we do listen, and we will help.

-As an ISP, it is required that YouFibre have a code of practice for complaints to protect residential customers and small business customers.
+As an internet service provider, YouFibre is required to have a code of practice for complaints to protect residential customers and small business customers.
 The definition of a small business in this instance is those businesses having ten or less employees.
-This Complaints Code covers the Internet service (if you’ve chosen to use it) provided to you by YouFibre.
-In this Code, all references to “we”, “us”, or “our” are references to YouFibre and all references to “you” and “your” are references to you, our Customer.
+This Complaints Code covers the internet service (if you’ve chosen to use it) provided to you by YouFibre.
+In this Code, all references to “we”, “us”, or “our” are references to YouFibre Limited and all references to “you” and “your” are references to you, our Customer.

 In general, most problems can be resolved quickly by email or by phone on your first contact with us.
 We will do our best to achieve a resolution within forty-eight hours.
 Where this isn’t possible, we will set a resolution plan with you and the timings within which we will resolve the problem.
 You can of course use written correspondence, but this will by its very nature slow the process down.

 We will provide you with a response to the initial complaint, if this is not to your satisfaction you can escalate directly to our complaints team.
 To process an escalation please send a letter to the postal address listed under contact options or email us at firstname.lastname@example.org.
 When we have your escalated complaint, we will acknowledge receipt within forty-eight hours and will endeavor to respond within nine working days.